Black Wings Has My Angel: Plot

-He recounts that he and Virginia go to New Orleans where they meet Eddie Arceneaux and his sister, Loralee, a couple of young adults from a wealthy family.
-Tim finds that he and Virginia are becoming the snobbish, rich people types who are buying freely.
-He believes that Virginia is becoming too spoiled by their new wealth.
+Tim and Virginia travel to New Orleans, where they meet Eddie Arceneaux and his sister, Loralee, young adults from a wealthy family.
+Tim feels that he and Virginia are becoming snobby and listless, spending their money carelessly.

-Tim runs into former neighbors from his hometown who call him "Kenneth McLure".
+Tim runs into and snubs former neighbors from his hometown, who call him "Kenneth McLure".
 Eddie says that he is going to seduce Virginia and they will run away together.
-His sister Loralee tries to seduce Tim; when he returns to his room and finds it empty, he thinks Virginia has gone off with Eddie.
+His sister Loralee attempts to seduce Tim.
+When Tim returns to his room and finds it empty, he thinks Virginia has gone off with Eddie.
 Virginia returns alone and Tim forces her to leave New Orleans.

 They make their way to the Gulf of Mexico and end up in Tim's hometown of Masonville, Mississippi.
-After driving by the house of Nona Hickman, an old girlfriend, when they are stopped suddenly by a two police officers.
-They make a run for it, and start a police chase that ends in Virginia killing the first cop and Tim getting out of the car.
-She panics and drives off, leaving Tim with the second cop.
-Tim in defense, shoots and kills him and goes on the run.
-He is caught and badly beaten, burned with cigars, and thrown in jail.
-The cops had thought they were suspects in a grocery store robbery.
-They question him but he refuses to reveal information about Virginia.
+After driving by the house of Nona Hickman, an old girlfriend, they are stopped by a pair of police officers.
+Fearing arrest for the heist and murder in Denver, they attempt to escape.
+After stopping the car, Virginia shoots and kills one of the police officers.
+Tim gets out of the car and Virginia panics and drives off, leaving Tim alone with the second police officer.
+Tim shoots and kills the officer, but he is caught by the police and beaten and tortured before being jailed.
+It is revealed that the original pair of police officers only suspected Tim and Virginia of having robbed a local grocery store.
+Tim is questioned but refuses to reveal information about Virginia.

-Virginia is also caught and thrown in jail.
-After she seduces and knocks out a jailer, they escape and fly to Denver.
+Later, Virginia is also captured and jailed.
+After she seduces and knocks out a jailer, she and Tim escape and fly to Denver.

-In Colorado, they stay at the hotel in a secluded part where an old mine shaft is.
-They blend in with the tourists, going skiing and finally renting a house out there.
+In Colorado, they stay at a hotel near the old mine shaft.
+They blend in with the tourists, learn to ski, and rent a house.
 Virginia starts to obsess about death and being in the electric chair.
-One day, they go out skiing and for a picnic near the mine shaft.
+One day, they go out skiing and have a picnic near the mine shaft.
 They both feel drawn to it, tempted to look inside.

-They inch their way towards the open shaft and finally look into the 600-foot drop.
+Tim and Virginia inch their way towards the open shaft and finally look down the 600-foot drop.
 Feeling relieved, they start to dance.
-Virginia suddenly slips and falls into the shaft opening and lands on an unstable rubble outcropping 40 feet down—still alive and screaming.
+Virginia suddenly slips and falls into the shaft opening, landing on an unstable rubble outcropping 40 feet down—still alive and screaming.
 Tim panics and goes back to the hotel to find rope, where he runs into his "old FBI friend", Clell Dooley, who had prosecuted him.
 Clell notices Tim when he runs out the door to go back to Virginia.
-When Clell and four or five other men find Tim, he is sitting near the mine shaft, thinking about Virginia.
+When Clell and four or five other men find Tim, he is sitting near the mine shaft, delusionally believing that Virginia will return soon.
 Tim had seen that 40 or so feet down in the mine shaft, there was "a lump", like a rock sticking out and nothing else.
 Tim asks the men if they have seen Virginia; they carry him off, presumably to jail.